dxw/playbook/playbook.md

     be merged and needs further work
 * **dxw/client review**: The two developers
     have finished the review and the story is now merged and pushed to staging.
-It is ready for a delivery manager and the client to review against its acceptance criteria
+It is ready for a delivery lead and the client to review against its acceptance criteria
 * **Accepted**: The client has accepted the story and it's ready to deploy to production